hamlet-io/docs/docs/how-to/jenkins/examplelibrary/examples/deploy/accept-release.md

 sidebar_label: Accept Release
 title: Accept Release Pipeline
 ---
-Accept a release into a specified environment, validate that acceptance and update that environment's build references within the Hamlet CMDB.
+Accept a release into a specified environment, validate that acceptance and update that environment's build references within the hamlet CMDB.
 This process provides the mechanism for promoting build artefacts through a pre-determined environment ordering.

 ## Triggers